coderefinery/git-collaborative/_episodes/03-distributed.md

 - There is nothing special about the name `origin`
 - `origin` is just an alias
-- Working with multiple remotes is not scary
+- Working with multiple remotes is not scary as we will see
 - We can call these aliases as we like
 - We can add and remove remotes